 Located at 195 Torain St., Fairview Park is maintained by Orange County.
 For more information, visit the Orange County website.

 Located at 415 Dimmocks Mill Road, Gold Park is a 20-acre park open daily from 8 a.m. until a half hour after sunset.
 The park includes 0.3 miles of the Riverwalk greenway and links to downtown through Riverwalk.
-Amenities include restroom facilities, playground, dog park, multi-use field, picnic tables, picnic shelters, natural areas and pedestrian trails.
-A printable map of pedestrian trails is available for download.
+Amenities include restroom facilities, playground, dog park, multi-use field, picnic tables, picnic shelters, natural areas, pedestrian trails and a pollinator garden and bee hotel.

 HYAA baseball fields